Prostitution in Canada: Public opinion

 Most public opinion polls, which were first introduced in 1984, demonstrate a lack of understanding of the law, which could influence responses.
 The polls have also been frequently cited misleadingly.

 A 2006 opinion poll showed that 68% of Canadians consider prostitution to be "immoral" (76% of women and 59% of men).
 In 2009, an online survey of a representative national sample of 1,003 Canadian adults conducted by Angus Reid Public Opinion showed that prostitution was considered "morally acceptable" by 42% of Canadians, but there were differences by age and gender.
-Young people were the most critical of prostitution: only 36% of those aged 18–34 considered prostitution "morally acceptable", compared to 45% of those aged 35–54, and 44% of those older than 55.
+Young people were the most critical of prostitution: only 36% of those aged 18–34 considered prostitution "morally acceptable," compared to 45% of those aged 35–54, and 44% of those older than 55.
 Twenty-nine percent of women saw prostitution as acceptable, compared to 56% of men.
-60% of respondents supported allowing indoor work.
-Only 16% supported the status quo, 25% supported prohibition, while 50% supported decriminalisation.
+Sixty percent of respondents supported allowing indoor work.
+Only 16% supported the status quo (where everything relating to prostitution except the sale of sex itself was illegal), 25% supported prohibition, while 50% supported decriminalisation.

-In 2012, 21% of respondents to an Ipsos Reid poll (1,004 adults between March 30 and April 1) strongly agreed and 44% somewhat agreed that prostitution in brothels should be legal, while 20% strongly disagreed and 15% somewhat disagreed (65 for, 35 against).
-75 per cent of men and 56 per cent of women agreed.
-All age groups and all regions agreed, although there was regional variation.
+In 2012, 21% of respondents to an Ipsos Reid poll (1,004 adults between March 30 and April 1) strongly agreed and 44% somewhat agreed that prostitution in brothels should be legal, while 20% strongly disagreed and 15% somewhat disagreed (65% in favour of legalization and 35% against legalization).
+Seventy-five percent of men and 56 percent of women favoured legalization.
+All age groups and all regions favoured legalization, although there was regional variation.

 Following introduction of amending legislation in June 2014, an Angus Reid poll (1,007 adults between June 6 and 7) showed that 45% thought buying sex should be legal, 45% that it should be illegal, and 11% were undecided.
-51% believed selling sex should be legal.
+Fifty-one percent believed selling sex should be legal.

+A 2020 Nanos poll found that 17% of Canadians strongly supported, 37% somewhat supported, 19% somewhat opposed, and 23% strongly opposed the decriminalization of prostitution.
+Notably, men were far more likely to support decriminalization (64%) than women (47%).
+An Ipsos poll later in 2020 found that 24% of Canadians thought that prostitution should be a legal profession like any other (akin to decriminalization or legalization), 46% preferred the decriminalization of the sale of sex but the criminalization of buying sex and pimping (similar to Canada's existing law), and 16% desired prostitution to be illegal in all circumstances.
+The same poll found that mean support for Canada's prostitution law on a scale from 1-7 was 5.2.
+Respondents were in favour of providing additional supports to women in prostitution, evenly distributed on whether they viewed prostitution as a form of male violence against women, and strongly opposed to family members paying for a sexual service.